 What is rubella?

 Rubella, also known as German measles, is a contagious viral infection best known by its distinctive red rash.
-While it is typically mild in children and adults, rubella can be extremely dangerous during pregnancy because it can cause miscarriage, stillbirth, premature birth and several forms of birth defects.
+While it is typically mild in children and adults, rubella can be extremely dangerous during pregnancy because it can cause congenital rubella syndrome (CRS), a condition in infants caused by rubella virus infection during pregnancy, particularly in the first trimester.
+It causes a constellation of serious birth defects.
+Catching rubella during pregnancy can also cause miscarriage, stillbirth, and premature birth.

 Before the rubella vaccine was introduced in 1969, widespread outbreaks occurred in the U.S. every 6 to 9 years.
-Between 1962 and 1965 a major rubella epidemic led to 11,000 still births and 20,000 children born with disabilities or impairments.
+Between 1962 and 1965, a major rubella epidemic led to 11,000 stillbirths and 20,000 children born with CRS.

 In 2004, the CDC declared that rubella had been eliminated in the U.S. However, the U.S. continues to vaccinate to prevent the virus from being reintroduced from countries where it remains prevalent.